A yukata (浴衣) is a Japanese garment, a casual summer kimono usually made of cotton or synthetic fabric, and unlined.

 - Additional Information

-Scale N/A Grade N/A Incense Line No Series No
+SKU 982-Black EAN Code No SIZE No Scale N/A Grade N/A Series No Brand No